StrikeW/SM-centric-Compiler/README.md

 ### Assumptions ###

-1. The translator is built and run under the same environment as the LLVM Virtual Machine provided.
-Otherwise, the instructions are not guaranteed to work.
-2. The original CUDA file to be translated should be with the suffix ".cu" to ensure the naming of generated file
+The original CUDA file to be translated should be with the suffix ".cu" to ensure the naming of generated file

 ### Build ###

+0. Run [install.sh](./install.sh) to configure the environment
 1. Direct to the clang tool source folder (**/home/ubuntu/llvm/llvm/tools/clang/tools**)
 2. Create a folder named **sm-centric**
 3. Put the **SM\_centric\_transformation.cpp** (Source code) and **CMakeLists.txt** (Dependency file) under the **sm-centric** folder.
 Both files can be found in the **Source Code** folder within the submitted files